parvezs27/Tableau_Sales_Dashboards/README.md

 - **Show the weekly sales and profit for the current year and display the average weekly sales and profit values.**
 - **Highlight the weeks that are above and below the average values.**

-For weekly trends for sales and profits, since we are looking at sales and profit data over time on a weekly basis, a line chart would be a good choice chere.
+For weekly trends for sales and profits, since we are looking at sales and profit data over time on a weekly basis, a line chart would be a good choice here.
 The path of the chart can be customised from a linear path to a step path for example.
 Line charts with a linear path use straight lines between data points, implying a constant rate of change from one data point to the next, which may not always be true. **Step line charts** can be an effective way to display a more accurate depiciton of the change between data points by showing how long the value at a specific data point lasts or how large a change is between data points.

 **Design Requirements**